microfan1/CROWN/README.md

 Firstly, we need an estimator of covariance/precision matrix for the return data.

-This repository gives the implementation code for **CROWN** which uses a residual-based nodewise regression (Caner, Medeiros and Vasconcelos, 2023, J. Econom.) to get the estimate of the covariance, along with 4 other popular methods:
+This repository gives the implementation code for **CROWN** which uses a residual-based nodewise regression (Caner, Medeiros and Vasconcelos, 2023, J. Econom.) to get the estimate of the covariance.
+For comparison it also includes 4 other popular methods:
-1. **nodewise** from [A Nodewise Regression Approach to Estimating Large Portfolios]
+1. **nodewise** from Callot et al., 2021, [A Nodewise Regression Approach to Estimating Large Portfolios]
-2. **POET** from [Large Covariance Estimation by Thresholding Principal Orthogonal Complements]
+2. **POET** from Fan et al., 2013, [Large Covariance Estimation by Thresholding Principal Orthogonal Complements]
-3. **NLS**  from [Nonlinear Shrinkage of the Covariance Matrix for Portfolio Selection: Markowitz Meets Goldilocks]
-4. **SF-NLS** from [Nonlinear Shrinkage of the Covariance Matrix for Portfolio Selection: Markowitz Meets Goldilocks]
+3. **NLS**  and 4. **SF-NLS** from Ledoit and Wolf, 2017, [Nonlinear Shrinkage of the Covariance Matrix for Portfolio Selection: Markowitz Meets Goldilocks]

 The paper detailing the methodology for the CROWN estimator is available at: [Navigating Complexity: Constrained Portfolio Analysis in High Dimensions with Tracking Error and Weight Constraints](https://arxiv.org/abs/2402.17523).

 ## 2. Required packages
 You need to download matlab toolbox RunRCode for R functions calling.